TZstatsADS/Fall2016--proj1-grp3/README.md

 	+ Hayoung Kim
 	+ Wanyi Zhang
 	+ Catherine Zhao
 + Project summary: We are investigating women in the workforce.
-We are trying to understand what properties that could potentially help a women to have a higher income.
-We will be using race, education, marriage status, motherhood, location, and a combination of those to help identify what qualities will help a women.
+By identifying what properties could potentially help a women earn a higher income, we explored using race, education, marriage status, motherhood, location, and a combination of those.

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.